-Nominating and Corporate Governance Committee (8 meetings in fiscal 2023)
+Nominating and Corporate Governance Committee (6 meetings in fiscal 2024)

 The Nominating and Corporate Governance Committee is charged with the responsibility of identifying, evaluating and approving qualified candidates to serve as directors of Clearfield, ensuring that our Board and governance policies are appropriately structured, developing and recommending a set of corporate governance guidelines, overseeing Board orientation, training and evaluation, and establishing an evaluation process for the Chief Executive Officer, as well as making recommendations to the Board regarding succession plans for the Chief Executive Officer position.
-The Nominating and Corporate Governance Committee is also responsible for the leadership structure of our Board, including the composition of the Board and its committees, and an annual review of the position of Chair of the Board of Directors any changes in such position.
-The Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to serve as Chair and recommending to the Board of Directors any changes in such position.
-The Nominating and Corporate Governance Committee is responsible for review and the Board of Directors as a whole.
+The Nominating and Corporate Governance Committee is also responsible for the leadership structure of our Board, including the composition of the Board and its committees, and an annual review of the position of Chair of the Board.
+As part of its annual review, the Nominating and Corporate Governance Committee is responsible for identifying individuals qualified to serve as Chair and recommending to the Board of Directors any changes in such position.
+The Nominating and Corporate Governance Committee also has responsibility for overseeing our annual process of self-evaluation by members of the committees and the Board of Directors as a whole.
 Additionally, the Nominating and Corporate Governance Committee is responsible for reviewing and assessing Clearfield's significant environmental, social and governance (ESG) issues, risks, and trends, and oversees Clearfield's engagement with and disclosure to shareholders and other interested parties concerning ESG matters.